Interview with Erik Solheim, Head of UN Environment

 Every single one of the UN’s Global Goals is linked to the environment – from ending hunger to achieving gender equality and building peace.
 We have an enormous responsibility and a huge potential for impact.
 We are an organisation that is not only calling out the problems, but also putting forward solutions to air pollution or the overwhelming amount of plastic in the oceans.
 We will drive green finance and build upon the love we all feel for beautiful Mother Earth.
 We aim to be a can-do organization!

 Do you have any reservations about taking on the role?
-What do you feel will be your greatest challenge as Executive Director?
+What do you feel will be your greatest challenge as Head of UN Environment?

 The chief concern is that we’re on a tight schedule.
 Contrary to belief the world is rapidly progressing in nearly all regards.
 But we need to speed up.
 UN Environment is a small organisation when you think that we are working for the entire planet.
 So everything we want to achieve will require partnerships - with governments, business or citizens.
 We need to push forward on a whole host of initiatives – like using the Montreal Protocol on the Ozone layer to help tackle climate change by phasing out climate gases from refrigerators and air conditioning systems.
 The Kigali agreement was a great victory in that regard.